 5.5 Except as otherwise stated under the terms of any quotation or in any price list of the Seller, and unless otherwise agreed in writing between the Buyer and the Seller, all prices are inclusive of the Seller’s charges for packaging and transport.

 5.6 The price is exclusive of any applicable value added tax, excise, sales taxes or levies of a similar nature which are imposed or charged by any competent fiscal authority in respect of the Goods, which the Buyer shall be additionally liable to pay to the Seller.

-5.7 Unless otherwise stated in a quotation then the rates quoted only include for the items expressly listed and do not include for the supply (or design) of any supplementary items such as, but not limited to; insulation, plywood, vapour barrier, fire protection, insect mesh or mastic/sealant (other than gutter sealant).
+5.7 Unless otherwise stated in a quotation then the rates quoted only include for the items expressly listed and do not include for the supply (or design) of any supplementary items such as, but not limited to; insulation, thermal breaks, plywood, vapour barrier, fire protection, insect mesh or mastic/sealant (other than gutter sealant).
 Any reference to bill pages, specifications or drawings is listed for information only.

 5.8 The Buyer accepts that many of the Selller’s quotations are based on bills of quantities that make no allowance for supplementary components which will be required to complete the installation (for example, corners, apexes, transitions, etc), and thus, such items are not included in the metre rates listed within a quotation, but are instead listed as item rates at the end of such quotation.

 5.9 In the event that any international or other tariffs, taxes or duties are introduced at any time, whether during the time that a quotation is open for acceptance or otherwise, that in the opinion of a Director of the Seller may affect the cost of manufacture or transport of the materials then the Seller reserve the right to increase the prices quoted as it sees fit.